ranvis/php-mecab-ffi/README.md

 $ php -d opcache.preload=preloader.php preload_test.php
 ```

-While this looks simpler than the former way, a header file will be silently created on system's temporary directory everytime OPcache's preloading triggers; since FFI doesn't allow in-memory interface definitions for preloading as of PHP 8.3.
+While this looks simpler than the former way, a header file will be silently created on the system's temporary directory everytime OPcache's preloading triggers; since FFI doesn't allow in-memory interface definitions for preloading as of PHP 8.3.